dilshankarunarathne/docker-notes/README.md

 (to run the application).
 We need to invoke Node.js for this.
 So, it should be `node /app/app.js`.

 With the `WORKDIR` command, we can specify a working directory.
+So, after that, any
 `CMD node app.js`